HughTB/picoled/README.md

 # PicOLED

-PicOLED is a personal project which aims to create a small information display which can be connected to a computer to show important information, such as CPU or Memory usage at a glance.
-My intention is to fix it inside my computer's case, behind the tempered glass side panel
+PicOLED is a personal project which aims to create a small USB/serial display which can be connected to a computer to show important information, such as CPU or Memory usage at a glance.

 ## Getting Started